 Blogging requires skills like any other profession, and surely no-one is born with knowledge.
 Unlike any conventional educational institute, there is nothing where one could go to learn how to do blogging.
 Therefore, they must find information and learn on their own.

 It is somewhat difficult and time-consuming in India.
 Although there are many courses available on the internet, most of them are not as good as conventional education.

 Weak In English Writing Skill

 There are thousands of spoken languages in India.
 English is one of them, but only about 5% of the total Indian population can speak fluent English.
 When it comes to writing great, useful articles for a blog, then the percentage drops again.

 I also fall into that category.
 My English speaking skills were not fluent, nor was my writing for that matter.
 I have improved my English over time by reading more articles and books.
 No one can teach you English grammar.
 The more you read, the more you will improve at it.

 Family Pressure Is Crazy High

 This is also a key factor for which many bloggers just quit before they could see the light of success.
 From our childhood, it is told to us that you should always pursue a government job.

 If you express your feelings of becoming a businessman, then there will be an immense force coming from the family to not go in that direction.
 Instead, they will encourage us to do a job because of its financial stability.
 Moreover, society’s attitude toward blogging is not encouraging at all.

 Wasting Time On Finding Low-Paying Jobs

 In India, everyone follows the thumb rule of grading and getting a job fast.
-If you don’t find a job then, go hunt them.
-This became so normal that even students don’t consider the opportunities they have other than boring 9-6 jobs.
+If you don’t find a job, go hunt them.
+This became so normal that even students don’t consider the opportunities they have other than the boring low paying jobs.